lubobik/Konf_B20_Bobik_Steirer/README.md

    Minor clean-up work to prevent too much code duplication.

 1. **Commit**: fix mismatch in SoftDrink toString formulation
-   Again fix the formulation of SoftDrink method as there were errors.
+   Again fix the formulation of `SoftDrink` method as there were errors.

+1. **Commit**: update description of SoftDrink
+   Fix some wrong descriptions inside `SoftDrink` class.

+1. **Commit**: add Cocktail class which extends from Drink and add corresponding Main demonstration
+   Implement a second class / beverage called `Cocktail` to make sure, that I do not act against the task description (inherit from `Drink` / `SimpleDrink`) :D The new `Cocktail` class and later on its objects contain information about its name and included liquids.
+   The implementation of the inherited methods uses information of the object to compute values such as the total alcohol percentage and the volume of the whole `Cocktail`.
+   It also states if the `Cocktail` includes alcohol or not as a little shortcut.